nytimes/kyt/README.md

 ## Setup

-Setup is completed with Three Easy Steps
+Setup is completed with Two Easy Steps

 ### 1. Package.json